TheRealDeathsneeze/Polymer-Pie/README.md

 # Polymer-Pie
-An open source annealing oven for printed parts
+An open source annealing oven for printed parts, based on a toaster oven or tabletop convection oven.